Tax Liens and Deeds: An Alternative Path to Real Estate Investing

 2. Investing In Tax Liens

 Investors who purchase tax lien certificates lend property owners money to pay their taxes.
 In return, the investor receives the principal amount plus interest when the property owner repays the debt.
-The interest rates on tax liens can be significantly higher than traditional investment vehicles, making them an attractive option for investors seeking better returns.
+As a strategy, tax lien investing can offer interest rates that are significantly higher than traditional investment vehicles, making them an attractive option for investors seeking better returns.

 3. What Are Tax Deeds?